Rachel Seiffert: Publications and awards

-Seiffert has published five works of fiction to date:
+Seiffert has published six works of fiction to date.

-The Dark Room (2001) is a novel, shortlisted for the Booker Prize and the Guardian First Book Award in 2001, winner of the LA Times Prize for First Fiction and a Betty Trask Award in 2002.
+Her first novel, The Dark Room (2001), was shortlisted for the Booker Prize and the Guardian First Book Award in 2001.
+In 2002, it won the LA Times Prize for First Fiction and a Betty Trask Award for writers under the age of 35.
 The 2012 movie Lore by writer-director Cate Shortland is based on The Dark Room.

-Field Study (2004) is a collection of short stories, one of which received an award from International PEN.
+In 2004, she published Field Study, a collection of short stories, one of which received an award from International PEN.

-Afterwards (2007) is a novel, long-listed for the Orange Prize for Fiction the same year.
+Her second novel, Afterwards (2007), was long-listed for the Orange Prize for Fiction the same year.

-The Walk Home (2014) is a novel set in Glasgow about a family torn apart.
+She published her third novel, The Walk Home, in 2014.
+It is set in Glasgow, and follows a family torn apart.
+Like its predecessor, it was long-listed for the Orange Prize for Fiction.

 A Boy in Winter (2017) is a novel set during the 1941 German invasion of the Ukraine during Operation Barbarossa.

+Once the Deed Is Done (2025) is a novel about the aftermath of WWII.
+It was shortlisted for the Walter Scott Prize in 2026.

-Seiffert was named as one of Granta magazine's 20 Best of Young British Novelists in 2003, and her short story "Field Study" was included in the subsequent collection.
+Seiffert was named as one of Granta magazine's 20 Best of Young British Novelists, for writers under the age of 40, in 2003.
+Her short story "Field Study" was included in the subsequent collection.

 In 2011, she received the E. M. Forster Award from the American Academy of Arts and Letters.

 Her books have been translated into ten languages.

+Seiffert was elected a Fellow of the Royal Society of Literature (FRSL) in 2025.